Basic Law of Saudi Arabia

 The Basic Law of Saudi Arabia (alternative name: Basic System of Governance; النظام الأساسي للحكم) is a constitution-like charter divided into nine chapters, consisting of 83 articles.

-The Basic Law (in Article One) states that the constitution of Saudi Arabia is "the Holy Qur'an, and the Sunnah (Traditions)" of the Islamic prophet Muhammad.
+The Basic Law (in Article One) states that the constitution of Saudi Arabia is "the Holy Quran, and the Sunnah (Traditions)" of the Islamic prophet Muhammad.
 However, the Basic Law contains many characteristics of what might be called a constitution in other countries ("The Law of Governance", "Rights and Duties").
 The Basic Law is per the Sunni Salafi School understanding of Islamic law.

 History

 King Fahd introduced the Basic Law in 1992.

 Following the Iraqi invasion of Kuwait and the First Gulf War, King Fahd issued a royal decree that was published in official television and newspapers on 31 January 1992.
 The Decree stated the following: